Eventual-Inc/distributed-query-benchmarking/spark_aws_ec2/README.md

 6. Run your query

-7. Go to `http://<public-ip-or-dns-of-spark-cluster-master>:4040` to view the Spark UI
+7. Go to `http://<public-ip-or-dns-of-spark-cluster-master>:18080` to view the Spark UI.
+You may need to modify the inbound rules for the EC2 instance that your Spark driver lives on to accept inbound connections to port 18080.

 ## Tearing Down